top of page

 Hyperactivity

-We undertake a full Neuro-developmental Assessment to see what reflexes are in place, this takes approximately one hour.
-From this, we then offer a Neuro-developmental programme of exercises, in order to mature the Central Nervous System.
+After an initial Screening Consultation, we undertake a full Neuro-Developmental Assessment to see what primitive reflexes are unintegrated.
+From this, we then offer a Neuro-developmental programme of exercises, in order to integrate the reflexes.
+When you integrate the reflexes you improve things such as focus, reading, writing, coordination and reduce anxiety

 "At last someone understands my child.
 I knew all along that he was intelligent but it just wasn’t showing in his results.
 Now we know why and there is something we can do about it."